joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 ## Surgery

-The usual treatment for a spontaneous pneumothorax is to use a chest tube to reinflate the lung, and then wait a while to see if the lung can heal itself.
+Once a chest tube is in and the lung is reinflated, the usual treatment for a spontaneous pneumothorax is to just wait a while to see if the lung can heal itself.
 So, I was wheeled to a hospital room, and every now and again a nurse would disconnect my chest tube from suction, and then they'd wait a few hours and take a chest X-ray to see if my lung would stay up on its own.
 They did this for three days, but every time I was taken off suction my lung collapsed again.
 (This was probably exacerbated by the fact that my lunge had completely collapsed.
 If I had gone to the emergency room immediately the chest tube may have been enough.)

 In some ways the fact that my lung kept collapsing may have been a good thing, because it meant that I was eligible for a pleurodesis.
-While it's nice if your lung heals itself, the odds that it will happen again are about 80%.
+While it's nice if your lung heals itself, the odds that you'll get another spontaneous pneumothorax are about 80%.
 A pleurodesis, however, provides a more permanent solution.

-That said, the pleurodesis is not a pretty surgery.
-My surgeon put it very diplomatically by saying that "it is a procedure that is not without pani."
+That said, the pleurodesis is not a fun surgery.
+My surgeon put it quite diplomatically by saying that "it is a procedure that is not without pain."
 The pleurodesis is typically preceded by a "blebectomy", where the surgeon removes the portion of the lung with the ruptured bleb (and possibly other blebs in the area).
 The lung is then stapled shut with a titanium surgical staple.
 After